-The Jordan is mentioned in the Old Testament about one hundred and eighty times, and in the New Testament fifteen times.
+This is the chief river of Israel.
+It is mentioned in the Old Testament about 180 times, and in the New Testament 15 times.

 It flows from north to south down a deep valley in the center of the country.
 The name descender is significant of the fact that there is along its whole course a descent to its banks; or it may simply denote the rapidity with which it “descends” to the Dead Sea.

 Jordan River, 156 miles (251 km) long—satellite view

 It originates in the snows of Hermon, which feed its perennial springs.
 Two sources are generally spoken of:

 From the western base of a hill on which once stood the city of Dan, the northern border-city of Israel, there gushes forth a large spring called the Leddan, which is the largest spring in Syria and the principal source of the Jordan.